xpack/web-doxygen/website/docs/api/pages/pg-cmds.md

-<p>The following table gives an overview of the doxygen special commands and the version in which they were introduced.</p>
+The following table gives an overview of the doxygen special commands and the version in which they were introduced.

 <dl class="doxyVariableList">
 <dt>New in 1.0.0</dt>